anseki/grunt-htmlclean/README.md

 # grunt-htmlclean

-Simple and lightweight cleaner for HTML that just removes unneeded whitespaces, line-breaks, comments, etc.
+Simple and lightweight cleaner that just removes whitespaces, comments, etc. to minify HTML.
 This [Grunt](http://gruntjs.com/) plugin is wrapper of [htmlclean](https://github.com/anseki/htmlclean).

 [HtmlCompressor](http://code.google.com/p/htmlcompressor/), [HTMLMinifier](https://github.com/kangax/html-minifier) and others are better choice if you want to control details of editing.